KathirVBK/KathirVBK/README.md

 # Kathir V B

 Hi!
-I'm Kathir V B, a passionate Machine Learning enthusiast.
-I'm always eager to explore, learn, and collaborate on innovative projects in the fields of Machine Learning and Data Science.
+I'm Kathir V B, a passionate Embedded Systems and Frontend Development enthusiast.
+I’m always eager to explore, learn, and collaborate on innovative projects in the fields of Embedded Systems, Frontend Development, and UI/UX Design.

 ## Interests